 I haven’t been watching a lot of news lately.
-I find it necessary and infinitely more beneficial to keep my focus on Scripture, worship, and what I sense the Spirit is saying each day.
-But I can’t avoid picking up enough snippets as I go about my usual rounds to know that the political and social landscape is not pretty these days.
-I must consistently refer to my eternal, reliable sources of knowledge and wisdom to understand how the cultural climate ought to affect me within my own sphere of influence.
+I find it necessary and infinitely more beneficial to keep my focus on Scripture, worship, work, and what I sense the Spirit is saying each day.

 How can Paul proclaim this?
 For the answer, we can look at some turning points found in the Acts of the Apostles.

-Before his conversion, Paul was a zealous Pharisee, a self-righteous defender of the Law of Moses and rabbinic tradition, fearlessly pursuing followers of the Way.
-He was determined to do his part to put a stop to their gospel message that seemed to be spreading like a virus throughout the Roman Empire.
-He saw Christians as a threat to his own beliefs and way of living (sound familiar?), so he wanted to snuff them out.
+Before his conversion, Paul was called Saul.
+He was a zealous Pharisee, a self-righteous defender of the Law of Moses and rabbinic tradition, fearlessly pursuing followers of the Way.
+He was determined to do his part to put a stop to a gospel message that seemed to be spreading like a virus throughout the Roman Empire.
+Saul saw Christians as a threat to his own beliefs and way of living (sound familiar?), so he sought to snuff them out.

 To be imitators of our Lord and God, we mustn’t play favorites either.
 We must love without partiality, without hypocrisy (James 2:1-9; Rom.
 12:9, 18) those who are like us, and those who are unlike us.
 It is only our love for our God that sets us apart as one family from every tongue, tribe and nation.